cran/seasonal/README.md

 - Adjustment procedure
     1. `x11`
     2. `seats` (default)

-- Regression procedure
-    1. `x11regression`
-    2. `regression` (default)

 ### Graphs

-All plots from Win X-13, a graphical Windows version of X-13ARIMA-SEATS, are reproducible in R. The main plot function draws the seasonally adjusted and unadjusted series, as well as the outliers.
+There are several graphical tools to analyze a `seas` model.
+The main plot function draws the seasonally adjusted and unadjusted series, as well as the outliers.
 Optionally, it also draws the trend of the seasonal decomposition:

-    x <- seas(AirPassengers, regression.aictest = c("td", "easter"))
+    m <- seas(AirPassengers, regression.aictest = c("td", "easter"))
-    plot(x)
+    plot(m)
-    plot(x, outliers = FALSE)
+    plot(m, outliers = FALSE)
-    plot(x, trend = TRUE)
+    plot(m, trend = TRUE)

-The `monthplot` function allows for a monthwise plot (or quarterwise, with the identical function name) of the data.
-There is a method for `"seas"` objects:
+The `monthplot` function allows for a monthwise plot (or quarterwise, with the same function name) of the seasonal and the SI component:

-    monthplot(x)
+    monthplot(m)
-    monthplot(x, choice = "irregular")
+    monthplot(m, choice = "irregular")

-With `spectrum`, the spectral density of any series can be estimated and plotted:

-    spectrum(diff(final(x)))
-    spectrum(diff(original(x)))
+Also, many standard R function can be used to analyze a `"seas"` model:

+    pacf(resid(m))
+    spectrum(diff(resid(m)))
+    plot(density(resid(m)))
+    qqnorm(resid(m))

+###  Diagnostical re-evaluation

+For diagnostical purposes, some functions re-evaluate a `"seas"` object and capture the full content or parts of the `.out` file from X-13ARIMA-SEATS.
+Re-evaluation on demand saves computing time and reduces the size of a `"seas"` object.

+The `out` function shows the full content of the `.out` file from X-13ARIMA-SEATS in a console viewer.
+It can also be searched for an arbitary term:

+    out(m)
+    out(m, search = "regARIMA model residuals")

+The `slidingspans` and `revisions` function call the 'slidingspans' and 'history' spec of X-13ARIMA-SEATS and show the corresponding parts of the `.out` file.
+Note that against the convention, the 'history' spec is called by the differently named function `revisions`, in order to avoid a naming collision with the function from the preloaded `utils` pacakge. `slidingspans` analyzes the stability of a seasonal adjustment, `revisions` computes an out-of-sample revision history.
+A `plot` method shows a graphical overview of the analysis.
+For a detailed description of the two specs, consider section 7.16 and 7.8 in the [manual][manual].

+    slidingspans(m)
+    plot(slidingspans(m))

+    revisions(m)
+    plot(revisions(m))

 ### Inspect tool

 The `inspect` function is a powerful tool for choosing a good seasonal adjustment model.
-It uses the `manipulate` package and can only be used with the (free) [RStudio IDE][rstudio]. `inspect` uses a `"ts"` object as its first argument:
+It uses the `manipulate` package and can only be used with the (free) [RStudio IDE][rstudio].
+The goal of `inspect` is to summarize all relevant options, plots and statistics that should be usually considered. `inspect` uses a `"seas"` object as its only argument:

-    inspect(AirPassengers)

-Optionally, you can pass arbitrary spec-arguments to inspect.
-Here, the maximum of iterations during estimation is increased from 500 to 1000:

-    inspect(AirPassengers, estimate.maxiter = 1000)
+    inspect(m)

-The inspect function opens an interactive window that allows for the manipulation of a number of arguments.
+The `inspect` function opens an interactive window that allows for the manipulation of a number of arguments.
 It offers several views to analyze the series graphically.
 With each change, the adjustment process and the visualizations are recalculated.
 Summary statics are shown in the R console.

 With the 'Show static call' option, a replicable static call is also shown in the console.
-Note that the last option will double the time for recalculation, as the static function also tests the static call each time (this is a beta feature of seasonal, which allows intensive testing; it may be disabled in more stable versions).
+Note that this option will double the time for recalculation, as the static function also tests the static call each time.

 ### License

-**seasonal** is free and open source, licensed under GPL-3.
-It has been developed for the use at the Swiss State Secretariat of Economic Affairs and is completely independent of X-13ARIMA-SEATS, which is in the Public Domain.
+*seasonal* is free and open source, licensed under GPL-3.
+It has been developed for the use at the Swiss State Secretariat of Economic Affairs and is not connected to the development of X-13ARIMA-SEATS, which is in the Public Domain.

-This is a very new package, and it may still contain bugs.
+This is a new package, and it may still contain bugs.
 Please report them on [Github][github] or send me an [e-mail](mailto:christoph.sax@gmail.com).
 Thank you!

 [manual]: http://www.census.gov/ts/x13as/docX13AS.pdf "Reference Manual"